cirosantilli/web-bak/index.md

 W3C has many important member organizations including companies, universities and others such as Microsoft, Apple, IBM, Google, Facebook, Twitter, Adobe.

+### Maturity levels of standards

-W3C has several levels of endorsement for standards:
+W3C has several levels of endorsement for standards.
+They are described on the "Process" document <http://www.w3.org/2005/10/Process-20051014/tr.html#maturity-levels>.

 - WD (Working Draft):            lowest level of endorsement of material available to the public
+- CR (Candidate Recommendation): higher
+- PR (Proposed Recommendation):  higher
 - REC (Recommendation):          highest level, for stable and widely accepted features
+- Working group note:            TODO
 - NOTES:                         make small revisions to a standard
 - retired:                       standards that have been deprecated

 ## IETF